Shattered Vows: Getting Beyond Betrayal

 Q: And so they repeat the story until it no longer creates an unmanageable level of arousal.

-Dr. G: Yes.
+Dr Glass: Yes.
 In fact, sometimes people are more devastated if everything was wonderful before they found out.
 When a betrayed spouse who suspected something says, “I don’t know if I can ever trust my partner again,” it’s reassuring is to tell them that they can trust their own instincts the next time they have those storm warnings.
 When things feel okay, they can trust that things are okay.
 But if somebody thought everything was wonderful, how would they ever know if it happened again?
 It’s frightening.

 Q: What is the sine qua non of an affair?

-Dr. G: 3 elements determine whether a relationship is an affair.
+Dr Glass: 3 elements determine whether a relationship is an affair.
 One is secrecy.
 Suppose two people meet every morning at 7 A.M. for coffee before work, and they never tell their partners.
 Even though it might be in a public place, their partner isn’t going to be happy about it.
 It’s going to feel like a betrayal, a terrible deception.

 Emotional intimacy is the second element.
 When someone starts confiding things to another person that they’re reluctant to confide to their partner and the emotional intimacy is greater in the friendship than in the marriage, that’s very threatening.
 One common pathway to affairs occurs when somebody starts confiding negative things about their marriage to a person of the opposite sex.
-What they’re doing is signaling: “I’m vulnerable; I may even be available.”
+What they’re doing is signaling: “I’m vulnerable.
+I may even be available.”

-Q: Do affairs ever serve a positive function—not to excuse any of the damage they do?
+Q: Do affairs ever serve a positive function —not to excuse any of the damage they do?

 The unfortunate thing is that the way a person is different in the affair would, if incorporated into the marriage, probably make their spouse ecstatic.
-But they believe they’re stuck; they don’t know how to create that opportunity for change within the marriage.
-A woman who was sexually inhibited in marriage—perhaps she married young and had no prior partners—may find her sexuality in an affair, but her husband would probably be delighted to encounter that new self.
+But they believe they’re stuck.
+They don’t know how to create that opportunity for change within the marriage.
+A woman who was sexually inhibited in marriage —perhaps she married young and had no prior partners —may find her sexuality in an affair.
+But her husband would probably be delighted to encounter that new self.

 Q: How do you handle this?

-Dr. G: After an affair, I don’t ask the question you’d expect.
+Dr Glass: After an affair, I don’t ask the question you’d expect.
 The spouse always wants to know about “him or her”.
 “What did you see in her that you didn’t see in me?”
-I always ask about “you”: “What did you like about yourself in that other relationship?”
+I always ask about “you.”
+“What did you like about yourself in that other relationship?”
 How were you different?
-And, of the way that you were in that other relationship, what would you like to bring back so that you can be the person you want to be in your primary relationship?
+And, what would you like to bring back so that you can be the person you want to be in your primary relationship?
 How can we foster that part of you in this relationship?

 Q: Do people push their partners into affairs?